 Hannah has extensive experience of the NHS acute sector, having worked for many years in both operational and strategic management roles at acute trusts.
 With a background in biochemistry she has a keen interest in how life sciences research can translate to innovations in clinical care.

 Ferdinand supports the Clinical Innovation Adoption team and has over 10 years’ experience working within the administrative setting.
 He has been working in the NHS since 2010 working within Acute, Community and Mental Health settings.
 Outside of work, Ferdinand is a big fan of basketball.

 James has been working in the life science sector for ten years in roles in both R&D and market access.
 James has worked in discovery and development roles and has a PhD in Pharmacy from the University of Nottingham in which he investigated the barriers to adoption and reimbursement of biologic therapies.
 James has been leading on several projects to support the uptake of innovative drugs, biologics, medical devices and diagnostics in the NHS.

-Alison has over ten years’ experience in the NHS working in senior acute operational roles.
+Alison has over fifteen years’ experience in the NHS working in senior acute operational roles.
 She has extensive experience liaising with clinical teams and commissioners, working across organisations to improve patient pathways and in delivering change management programmes.